 Good communications are one of the main prerequisites for the smooth and profitable running of any organisation.
 This is particularly so in the construction industry (Shutt, 1992).
 The construction industry is an information intensive environment from design offices to project construction sites.
-Because of the intensity and diversity of construction industry and has been recognized as an important competitive advantage to construction companies (Chen and Kamara, 2008).
+Because of the intensity and diversity of construction information, the efficiency of information management is crucial to the construction industry and has been recognized as an important competitive advantage to construction companies (Chen and Kamara, 2008).
 Construction does, however, present a particularly complex (and, for that matter, interesting) environment within which to explore communications phenomena.
 Because it is project-based, its groups and networks are temporary in nature and relationships and interactions continually change to reflect the dynamic nature of the workplace (Dainty, Moore and Murray 2006).